ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Input and Output Files
 =======================
 This chapter provides an overview of the input and output files needed by the components of the UFS SRW Application.
-Links to more detailed documentation for each of the components (i.e., :term:`UFS_UTILS`, the UFS :term:`Weather Model`, and the :term:`UPP`) are provided in the sections below.
+Links to more detailed documentation for each of the components (e.g., UFS_UTILS, the UFS Weather Model, and the UPP) are provided in the sections below.
 For SRW App users who want to jump straight to downloading and staging the files, see :numref:`Section %s <DownloadingStagingInput>`.

 .. _Input: